What is sinusitis?

 What are the sinuses

 Sinuses are air-filled cavities in the skull covered with surface layer very similar to the bronchial tube layer.
-They have a dual function:
+They have the following two functions:

 - Lighten the weight: they release weight of skull.